 San Antonio Pedestrian Accident Lawyer

-Risk Factors Associated with Pedestrian Injuries & Fatalities in San Antonio
+Risk Factors Associated with San Antonio Pedestrian Accidents - Catastrophic Injuries & Fatalities

 On average, traffic accidents kill 5,000 and injure over 100,000 pedestrians each year.
 Pedestrians are 50 percent more likely to die in preventable collisions than vehicle occupants, leaving devastated families to pick up the pieces while negligent drivers walk away unharmed.
 According to the Centers for Disease Control (CDC), most pedestrian accidents occur in urban areas at night.

-Nearly 20 percent of fatal pedestrian traffic crashes result from drunk driving, while children and adults over 65 disproportionately account for 40 percent of overall fatalities.
+Nearly 20 percent of fatal pedestrian traffic crashes result from drunk driving, and children and adults over 65 disproportionately account for 40 percent of overall fatalities.
 Because San Antonio has a strong nightlife catering to young adults, family amusement parks, and attractions for history-minded seniors, it is one of the most dangerous cities for foot traffic.
 If you suffered serious injuries in a pedestrian accident, trust the San Antonio pedestrian accident lawyers at Wyatt Law firm to protect your rights.

 Alcohol and speed cause the majority of serious (and often fatal) pedestrian traffic accidents.
-However, driver inexperience traversing urban areas with increased foot traffic also contributes to pedestrian injuries.
+However, driver inexperience in navigating urban areas with increased foot traffic also contributes to pedestrian accidents and injuries.

-The most common traffic violations linked to pedestrian-vehicle collisions include:
+As pedestrian accident attorneys, the most common traffic violations linked to pedestrian-motor vehicle collisions we see include:

 - Failure to yield